 Registered Staff Hours

-In addition to being a great overall grade, this facility also received A+ health inspections in recent years.
-Its inspections were virtually flawless.
-Perhaps the most significant factor we consider in computing our inspection ratings is deficiencies.
-These deficiencies can be found on a facility's inspection reports.
-Facilities with better grades in this category most likely avoided the more severe deficiencies involving health risks or even death.
+On top of receiving a strong overall grade, this facility also earned first-rate inspections in recent years.
+We gave it one of our best scores in that category, with a grade of A+.
+Perhaps the most critical factor we look at in calculating our inspection ratings is deficiencies.
+Deficiencies can be found on a facility's inspection reports.
+Nursing homes with higher scores in this area typically avoided the more severe deficiencies involving things like patient abuse.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality